Frequently Asked Questions

 How much do classes cost?

 Canyons Virtual High School classes are free of charge to all Utah High School students who take no more credits in a semester than they would earn by taking a full course load during a regular school day.
-There may be a summer fee for students accessing online courses during the summer.

 I’ve missed some credits in high school.
 Can I make them up here?

 Yes!
 Canyons Virtual High School courses are designed to replace courses you normally would take at school, even if you are carrying a full course load during the regular school day.
 Students who choose to complete courses through CVHS may register for up to four (4) credit courses at any one given time.
 Once any of the four courses have been completed or dropped from the student's scheudle, additional courses may be taken.

 How long can I take to finish a course?

 CVHS courses have been designed for students to complete in 10 (or less) weeks.
 However students are able to set and work at their own pace.
 All students are urged to complete their course(s) as soon as they're able, in order to receive full instructor support.
 Please click this link for course access dates and availablity.

 Yes!
 Students set their own pace at Canyons Virtual High School.
 A student must come in for a proctored test for each quarter credit, as it helps to verify the authenticity of student work.
 For more information about proctored tests and locations visit this link.

 What if I get stuck and need help?

 Each course has a teacher who is available outside of the usual school hours.
 Students will hear from these teachers regularly, and may ask their teachers questions or seek assistance through e-mail.
 Students are also encouraged to submit a "Help Ticket", through your CVHS registration account, for any technical issues they may have.